Artificial Cervical Disc Replacement

 - Motion of the spine is maintained, which may protect adjacent levels from wearing out

-Not all patients with herniated discs or bone spurs are candidates for disc replacement.
+Not all patients with herniated discs or bone spurs are candidates for cervical disc arthroplasty.
 An experienced spine doctor like Dr. Singh at Midwest Orthopaedics at Rush Minimally Invasive Spine Institute conduct a thorough diagnostics exam before recommending treatment that will work best.